New York Yankees: Los Angeles Dodgers

-Subway Series
+New York Mets: Subway Series

 The Subway Series is a series of games played between teams based in New York City.
 The name originates from the New York City Subway and the accessibility of the each team's stadium within the subway system.
 Historically, the term "Subway Series" referred to games played between the Yankees and either the New York Giants or the Brooklyn Dodgers.
-When the Dodgers and Giants moved to California in the late 1950s, the New York Mets were established as an expansion team in 1962.
+Since the Dodgers and Giants have moved to Los Angeles and San Francisco, respectively, the New York Mets were established as an expansion team in 1962.
 The term's historic usage has been in reference to World Series games played between New York teams.
 The Yankees have appeared in all Subway Series games as they have been the only American League team in the city, and have compiled an 11–3 record in the 14 championship Subway Series.
-The most recent World Series between the two New York teams was in 2000, when the Yankees defeated the Mets.
-Since 1997, the term Subway Series has also been applied to interleague play during the regular season between the Yankees and National League New York Mets.
+The most recent World Series between the two New York teams was in 2000, when the Yankees defeated the Mets in five games.
+Since 1997, the term "Subway Series" has also been applied to interleague play during the regular season between the Yankees and National League New York Mets.